rec/cfgs/README.rst

 ===========================================

-Create a ``cfgs.App`` for your application, project, or script which handles finding, reading and writing your data and config files and managing your cache directories.
+Create a ``cfgs.App`` for your application, project, or script which handles finding, reading and writing your data and config files, and managing your cache directories.

 How to install